ibm-cloud-docs/vpc/storage_overview.md

 Customers with special access to preview the second-generation File Storage offering can provision file share with the new `rfs` profile.
 The `rfs` profile is available in the Dallas, Frankfurt, Madrid, and Washington, DC regions in the beta release.
 {: beta}

 Second-generation file shares can be created with capacity in the range of 1 - 32,000 GB.
-Customers can directly adjust their file share's bandwidth up to 1024 MBps (8192 Mbps).
+Customers can directly adjust their file share's bandwidth up to 8192 Mbps (1024 MBps).
 The preset value is 1 MBps for every 20 GB of capacity.
 The maximum IOPS that a share with the `rfs` profile can support is 35,000.

 Second-generation profiles provide regional data availability across all 3 zones of an MZR.
 Data is regionally available, setting up replication between different zones is unnecessary.